shirohoo/shirohoo.github.io/about.md

 ---
 layout: about
 title: <u>About Me</u>
-description: >
+description: |
   A brief introduction to me.
 My development experience and projects.
+published: true
 ---

 <br />